ignithor/ARP_assignments/README.md

 To change from assignment 1 and 2, you can do

-    git checkout <assignment>
+    git checkout <assignment2>

-There are two branches :
+There are two branches:
-main is assignment 1 and assignment2 is for assignment 2.
-If you use the script it will automatically change to the right branch
+`main` corresponds to assignment 1, and `assignment2` corresponds to assignment 2.
+If you use the script, it will automatically switch to the correct branch.

 ## Rules of the game